heqin-zhu/PL0-parser/README.md

 ## register
 This machine has three registers:
 * `b` is the base register that contains the base pointer to locate a varible in the data stack
-* `reg` is the return register that contains the  return value of latest function call
+* `regs` are a series of registers.
+Currently the first one is used for returning value of latest function call, and the second one is used to store the `switch` value
 * `pc` is the pc register that points to the instruction
 ## stack
 There are two stack in this virtual machine.